TRIQS/triqs/doc/documentation/manual/triqs/clef/overload.rst

 .. literalinclude:: ./overload_0.cpp
 Note that:

-* This overload **must** be defined in the triqs::clef namespace, since it is found by ADL.
+* This overload **must** be defined in the nda::clef namespace, since it is found by ADL.
 * The function `foo` can have many overloads.
 * The function `bar` can be a template, BUT then the template must be disabled for lazy expressions.
 * The overload is already defined by clef for usual functions: